syncfusion-content/maui-docs/MAUI/TreeView/checkbox.md

 ### NodeChecked event

-The [NodeChecked]() event is raised when checking and unchecking the checkbox at run time.
-The [NodeCheckedEventArgs]() has the following members, which provide information for the `NodeChecked` event.
+The `NodeChecked` event is raised when checking and unchecking the CheckBox at run time.
+The `NodeCheckedEventArgs` has the following members, which provide information for the `NodeChecked` event.

 * `Node`: Gets the `TreeViewNode` and data associated with the checked item as its arguments.

 {% tabs %}
 {% highlight c# %}

-    treeView.NodeChecked += TreeView_NodeChecked;
+    treeView.NodeChecked += OnTreeViewNodeChecked;

-    private void TreeView_NodeChecked(object sender, Syncfusion.Maui.TreeView.NodeCheckedEventArgs e)
+    private void OnTreeViewNodeChecked(object sender, Syncfusion.Maui.TreeView.NodeCheckedEventArgs e)
     {

     }